WHAT IS MONTESSORI?

 The Montessori classroom is a “living room” for children.
 The room invites activity.
 Independence is shaped by the clear availability and self correction of the materials.

-When a child enters the Montessori the class at 2 1/2 to 3 years old, the areas and aspect of the Montessori classroom called practical life may be considered the link to the child’s home environment and thus an extension of the child’s developmental process.
+When a child enters the Montessori the class at 3 years old, the areas and aspect of the Montessori classroom called practical life may be considered the link to the child’s home environment and thus an extension of the child’s developmental process.
 The child spontaneously and naturally seeks order and independence through movement and purposeful activity.
 The practical life materials involve children in precise movements, allowing them to concentrate, to work at their own pace uninterrupted, to complete their work, and to gain internal satisfaction.
 At 3, children are more interested in the scrubbing motion of washing a table than they are in getting the table clean, but that clean table will also be a source of pride in accomplishment to a child who has been allowed to work to his own satisfaction at the task.

 Practical life materials also fulfil specific purposes in the real world for children: they learn to button their shirts, tie their shoes, wash their hands, free from adult help.
 The child also cares for to beauty of the environment: polishing wood, scrubbing a chair, dusting a shelf.
 The child size materials beckon to the child, allowing him to grow more and more independent.
 He chooses his work as his needs unfold.
 In addition, practical life centres the child in an atmosphere where social graces are the mainstays of the environment.
 A child is treated with respect and is, therefore, respectful.